Jithendiran/TTS-Piper-Linux/doc/learning.md

 boundary     : 6206523236469964800
 ```

-**Frame** is a set of audio samples, one for each channel, at a single point in time (Not in minutes or seconds)
+**Frame** is a set of audio samples, one for each channel, at a single point in time (It can be minutes or seconds or millisecond or ...)
 * For mono audio (1 channel), 1 frame = 1 sample.
 * For stereo audio (2 channels), 1 frame = 2 samples (one for left, one for right).